-- First, make sure that the strap isn’t twisted around and is flat against the top of the handle.
+- First, make sure the strap isn’t twisted around and is flat against the top of the handle.

 - The loop of the strap should fit your hands comfortably.
 If it’s too loose, your hand will flop around.
 If it’s too tight, you’ll pinch your hands and wrists.